injcristianrojas/waylandorx11/README.md

 # Am I using Wayland or X11?

+## Extra: EOL Policy (October 2024)

-UPDATE (July 2024): All distros seem to be sunsetting the use of X11, and Wayland support has been improving in meeting applications.
-Archiving this repo.
+Since all distros seem to be sunsetting the use of X11, and Wayland support has been improving in meeting applications, I won't be making any more updates to this code (there's no need anyway) other than upgrading versions, until January 2026.

 ## Intro: The use case